 I personally use an in-built hiding feature on my Android phone.
 It helps a lot to keep it away Google Keep visible from menu or apps drawer list.
 I also have a very weird pattern lock that hard to learn or catch in a glimpse. 😉

 Now it’s your turn to share how you’re securing your notes? or are you using any other noting app?
 Please feel free to share, I’d be really happy to learn more.
 Thank you!

-If you've any thoughts on Save securely your online Google Keep notes with password protection, then feel free to drop in below comment box.
+If you've any thoughts on Secure your online Google Keep Notes with Password Protection, then feel free to drop in below comment box.
 Also, please subscribe to our restoreBin YouTube channel for amazing videos tips.
 Cheers!